aaronbloomfield/ccc/hws/auction/index.md

 ### Notes and Hints

 - We are going to grade this by creating a very short auction -- a minute or so.
 In your `startAuction()`, only one of the time parameters must be non-zero.
-- When a successful auction finishes, you will have to transfer the NFT to the winning bidder; you should use `safeTransferFrom()` instead of `transferFrom()` (see [here](https://ethereum.stackexchange.com/questions/120996/what-is-the-difference-between-safetransferfrom-and-transferfrom-functions-i) for details)
+- When a successful auction finishes, you will have to transfer the NFT to the winning bidder; you should use `transferFrom()`. <!-- instead of `transferFrom()` (see [here](https://ethereum.stackexchange.com/questions/120996/what-is-the-difference-between-safetransferfrom-and-transferfrom-functions-i) for details) -->
 - Make sure that *anybody* can mint an NFT via your NFT Manager
 - Remix does not seem to show return values for transactions to the blockchain (but will do it when deployed to the Javascript environment).
 You can check the explorer page for your transaction to check the return value.
 - To get the current time in a contract, use `block.timestamp` -- it returns a UNIX timestamp.
 Likely you should keep track of all your times this way.
 You can search online for UNIX timestamp converters, if you need them.
 Note that the `now` keyword, which was used in lieu of `block.timestamp`, is deprecated, and you should use `block.timestamp` instead.